Manuscripts & Submission

 Manuscript Types

-PerspectivesThese papers can be a preview of an emerging field of study, or a review of an existing field, with a focus on recent developments, and thoughts as to where and how the field is expected to advance.
-They can be interdisciplinary papers to address a topic that falls at the boundary of Earth and planetary materials with other disciplines.
-Appropriate research matter involves, but is by no means limited, intersections with engineering, physics, environmental science, medicine, microbiology, or astrobiology, to name just a few possibilities.Max 12 pagesNo
+Perspectives: These papers can be a preview of an emerging field of study or a review of an existing field, with a focus on recent developments and on where and how the field is expected to advance.
+They can be interdisciplinary papers that address a topic at the boundary of Earth and planetary materials and other disciplines.
+Appropriate research matter involves, but is by no means limited to, intersections with engineering, physics, environmental science, medicine, microbiology, or astrobiology, to name just a few possibilities.
+Maximum 12 printed pages.

-Discussion/ReplyBrief commentaries ("Discussion") on an Article, the author can respond ("Reply").
+Discussion/Reply: Brief commentaries (Discussion) on an article published in Am Min, the author is given the opportunity to respond (Reply).
 Only one round of exchange is allowed.
-Title your Discussion with the original title of the publication in question, and add "--Discussion" to the end.
-Title your Reply article with the original title and add "--Reply" to the end.Discussion must be submitted with 12 months of the appearance of a paper in the print version of the journal.
-2 typeset pages, or 5 double-spaced, 12 pt font manuscript pages.
-Tables and artwork should be absolutely minimalNo
+The Discussion title should include the original title of the article being discussed, and add “–Discussion” to the end.
+Likewise, Reply articles use the original title and add “–Reply” to the end.
+Discussions must be submitted within 12 months of the appearance of a paper in the print version of the journal.
+Maximum: 2 typeset pages.
+Tables and artwork should be kept to an absolute minimum.

-ErrataErrata should be within a year or so of publication and should be significant -- a true mistake that would propagate in the future.
-There will not be an errata regarding references or typos.
+Errata: An erratum or corrigendum should be submitted within a year or so of publication and should be significant — a true mistake that would propagate in the future.
+There will not be an erratum regarding references or typos.
+To begin the process or ask questions, e-mail the managing editor.

-Manuscript Formats
+Manuscript Format

 FeatureDescriptions

-File TypeWord .doc(x) or rich text format .rtf preferred*
+File TypeWord .doc(x) preferred, or rich text format .rtf*

 Line SpacingDouble spaced throughout